JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ```

 Okay, so this sounds right.
-However, writing the `naive_trouble` function can be easier.
-To show this, let's create a new function `trouble` and use multiple dispatch:
+Writing the `naive_trouble` function seems to be easy enough.
+However, using multiple dispatch to create a new function `trouble` can have their benefits.
+Let's create our new function as follows:

 ```jl
 s = """